yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "May create improvements on water resources"
 	Applicable to: Unit

+??? example  "May found a religion"
+	Applicable to: Unit

+??? example  "May enhance a religion"
+	Applicable to: Unit

+??? example  "Can start an [amount]-turn golden age"
+	Example: "Can start an [3]-turn golden age"

+	Applicable to: Unit

+??? example  "Can be added to [comment] in the Capital"
+	Example: "Can be added to [comment] in the Capital"

+	Applicable to: Unit

+??? example  "Prevents spreading of religion to the city it is next to"
+	Applicable to: Unit

+??? example  "Removes other religions when spreading religion"
+	Applicable to: Unit

+??? example  "May Paradrop up to [amount] tiles from inside friendly territory"
+	Example: "May Paradrop up to [3] tiles from inside friendly territory"

+	Applicable to: Unit

+??? example  "Can perform Air Sweep"
+	Applicable to: Unit

+??? example  "Can [action] [amount] times"
+	Example: "Can [Spread Religion] [3] times"

+	Applicable to: Unit

+??? example  "Can speed up construction of a building"
+	Applicable to: Unit

+??? example  "Can speed up the construction of a wonder"
+	Applicable to: Unit

+??? example  "Can hurry technology research"
+	Applicable to: Unit

+??? example  "Can undertake a trade mission with City-State, giving a large sum of gold and [amount] Influence"
+	Example: "Can undertake a trade mission with City-State, giving a large sum of gold and [3] Influence"

+	Applicable to: Unit

+??? example  "Can transform to [unit]"
+	Example: "Can transform to [Musketman]"

+	Applicable to: Unit

 ??? example  "[relativeAmount]% Strength for enemy [combatantFilter] units in adjacent [tileFilter] tiles"
 	Example: "[+20]% Strength for enemy [City] units in adjacent [Farm] tiles"